 Now that the whole 13.1 mile scene has been set, let’s bring it back to the beginning.
 In the first mile, I saw a few people run into the McDonald’s.
 I’m sure they went just to use the bathroom, but I got a kick out of the idea of runners going up to the counter with their bibs on – “yeah, may I please have a Sausage McMuffin?”

 The first few water stations were on the left side of the street in this race.
-I thought it was a little odd and I’m sure it probably drove some of the fast runners crazy to have slower people merging into their lane.
-I’m not a fast runner, so it didn’t affect me.
+I thought it was a little odd, and I’m sure it probably drove some of the fast runners crazy to have slower people merging into their lane.
+I’m not fast, so it didn’t affect me.
 I just thought it was odd.

 Around the end of mile 6, I was thinking it’d be nice to have a little pick me up.
 Lo and behold, as we came into mile 7, there was a water/Gatorade station.
 Sweet business.
 But they were out of Gatorade!